 “the thing in itself” because the world is always subjective.
-This distinctly human
+Ultimately, we are limited

 I find these multiple connections are frequently part of a larger picture, branching out as one path leads to another and another, chronicling abundant tales.
 Most often, drawn to the alluring and beautiful subject of animals whom I refer to as “fairies”, I have found that their spirits represent for me poignant lessons about what it means to be human.

-I use the beauty of textured materials, including oil paint, acrylic mediums, wax, collaged paper and pressed botanicals to add depth and to reflect the layered, etherial meanings within my work.
+I use the beauty of textured materials, including wood, acrylic mediums, pencil, and collaged paper to add depth and to reflect the layered meanings within my work.
 When various mediums come together in the compositions, they compliment and enhance each other organically.
 Color is the muse, and I choose the hues viscerally.
-The layers become reminiscent of ghostly histories, primitive, yet powerful narratives of my psyche, and become the spiritual energy that flows around and through, and ultimately is all of us.
+Often I will layer paper with paint and acrylic mediums, then use charcoal, ink, and oil pastel to draw or etch into the surface.
+The layers become reminiscent of ghostly histories, spiritual energy, and primitive, yet powerful narratives of my psyche.